sst/guide/_chapters/create-a-hello-world-api.md

 },
 ```

+{%note%}
-Note that by default SST sets you up with a TypeScript project.
-While the config and infrastructure is in TypeScript, you are free to use regular JavaScript in your application code.
+By default SST sets you up with a TypeScript project.
+While the infrastructure is in TypeScript, you are free to use regular JavaScript in your application code.
+{%endnote%}

 Let's go ahead and deploy this.